d-kholin/techblog/src/content/blog/vibe-coding.md

 ## Conclusion
 Honestly, I was a bit suprised at how quickly I was able to get something up and running, and it's something that I wouldn't know how to code personally.
 That said, I did still need to use a decent amount of technical knowledge to guide the AI sometimes to the correct solution.

+If you want to check it out.... take a look at [Tooltracker!](https://github.com/d-kholin/tooltracker)